Digital Wallets

 Credentials (e.g. W3C Verifiable Credentials, mDL, PDFs)

 A wallet also maintains the many connections its controller makes with other wallets.
-It is coupled with a software agent that speaks different protocols which enables these interactions.
+It is coupled with a software agent that utilises different protocols which enables these interactions.
 It is for this reason that the adoption of open standards by software providers is important to ensure interoperability.

 UX Functions of an Identity Wallet